Reinvigorated End User Computing Only The Start As Healthcare Provider adopts Nutanix Calm To Deliver Multicloud Plans

-Before looking at Nutanix, the most pressing concern at BUPA was the need to address performance, scalability and management issues impacting its business-critical Citrix EUC platform that supports over 5000 users.
-These issues were quickly resolved by migrating from a legacy infrastructure to the Nutanix Cloud Platform and AHV hypervisor.
-Beyond this initial phase, BUPA has also begun using Nutanix Calm to fully automate management of its EUC system and allow for rapid deployment of this and other workloads to any cloud in accord with long term multicloud strategy.
+The most immediate concern at Bupa was the need to address performance, scalability and management issues impacting users of its business-critical Citrix EUC platform.
+Issues quickly resolved by migrating from a legacy infrastructure to the Nutanix Cloud platform and AHV hypervisor.
+Beyond that, Bupa has opted for Nutanix Calm to not only further simplify and automate management of its EUC platform but support rapid deployment of this and other workloads to any cloud in accord with its long term multicloud strategy.

-With End User Computing (EUC) seen as a business-critical application by leading health insurance and healthcare provider BUPA, the company had invested heavily in a state-of-the-art Citrix solution tailored to meet its exacting requirements.
-The legacy infrastructure supporting that software, however, was approaching end of life and its replacement needed to address a number of long-standing issues which, as Technical Services Manager, Rick Jagger, explains, were many and varied.
+With End User Computing (EUC) seen as a business-critical application by leading health insurance and healthcare provider Bupa, the company had invested heavily in state-of-the-art Citrix software tailored to its exacting requirements.
+The supporting legacy infrastructure supporting, however, was approaching end of life and its replacement needed to address a number of long-standing issues, as Technical Services Manager, Rick Jagger, explains,.

 “In common with other large enterprises we were running a 3-tier infrastructure which has lots of good use cases.
 Unfortunately, EUC isn’t one of them.
 Scalability, in particular, had become a real headache requiring consensus across multiple stakeholders just to get approval for minor upgrades and changes.
 Even then, those changes could still take days or sometimes weeks, severely limiting our ability to respond quickly to rapidly moving business demands.”